*On-line Drop-in Singing Class for the duration of the social distancing measures!!!*

 Singing is great for people living with lung disease or breathlessness!

-Past participants of Breathe, Sing, Move! are invited to come sing on Tuesdays from 1-2 p.m. at Breathe Well Physio starting January 15, 2019!
+Participants of Breathe, Sing, Move! are invited to come sing on Tuesdays from 2:30-3:30 p.m. via Zoom.
 This program is FREE thanks to the support of the Lung Association of Alberta and NWT. contact email@example.com or firstname.lastname@example.org for more information.

-The Breathe, Sing, Move program is designed to incorporate elements of breathing patterns, breathing muscle strength and vocalization to improve lung health for those with respiratory disease.
-Patients with mild to moderate respiratory disease including asthma, COPD, CF and IPF are invited to register for the program that will beginning April 2019 in Calgary.
+The Breathe, Sing, Move program is designed to incorporate elements of breathing pattern training, breathing muscle strength and vocalization to improve lung health for those with respiratory disease.
+Patients with mild to moderate respiratory disease including asthma, COPD, CF and IPF are invited to register for the program.
 No singing experience is necessary.
-With the support of the Lung Association: Albert and NWT, the cost to the participant is $75.

 Within Calgary, there is limited access to the Community Accessible Rehabilitation programs, leaving many people with respiratory disease in limbo.
 There is limited availability of pulmonary rehabilitation programs in the private sector, as this has not traditionally been addressed in the private practice setting.
 This program aims to fill the gap in pulmonary rehabilitation by providing an affordable program to individuals with respiratory disease.

 Links to articles written by Dr. Goldenberg about singing for respiratory health can be found on the home page.